 When deciding between Kentucky’s state exemptions and the federal exemption system, you’ll need to carefully evaluate your assets.
 In many cases, using the federal exemptions can provide more protection for your home equity, especially if you have significant equity.
 However, for individuals with lower home equity or other assets that don’t benefit from federal exemptions, Kentucky’s state exemptions may be sufficient.

-Whether or not you lose your home when filing Chapter 7 bankruptcy depends on the amount of nonexempt equity.
+Whether you lose your home when filing Chapter 7 bankruptcy depends on the amount of nonexempt equity.
 Nonexempt equity refers to any amount of equity that exceeds the exemption limit you select.
 For example, if you have $10,000 in equity but choose the Kentucky exemption, only $5,000 is protected, and the rest may be used to pay creditors.

 If you find yourself in a situation where your home equity exceeds the exemption, it may be beneficial to consider Chapter 13 bankruptcy instead.
 Chapter 13 allows you to set up a repayment plan, keeping your home while making structured payments over three to five years.